10 Common Birth Control Myths, Debunked

 6. Myth: If You Are Breastfeeding, You Cannot Get Pregnant

 The LAM method (Lactational amenorrhea method) is a method to prevent pregnancy after breastfeeding.

-In LAM, birth control is practiced for the first 6 months after birthing the child, if all the conditions are followed strictly.
+In LAM, birth control is practiced for the first 6 months after the birth of the child, if all the conditions are followed strictly.
 This condition states that the child must be breastfed on demand.

 There should be no formula supplementation or pumping.
 In this method, one can stay protected from pregnancy.
 But the efficacy rate is only 75%.
 This is why it is important to use a more successful and prescribed form of birth control to avoid an unwanted pregnancy.

 7. Myth: The Implant You Get Will Be Visible to Everyone